mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### logo

-The logo of the website, which can be configured as a string or an object with `light` and `dark` fields, representing the logo in light and dark mode respectively.
+The logo of the website, configured as a string or an object with `light` and `dark` fields representing the logo for light mode and dark mode, respectively.

 ```json
 {